-Supplementary Figure 3: Enzymatic cleavage study of pure Atto655-HI using Endoproteinase Glu-C (V8 protease) from Staphyloccus auereus V8.
-A) The C-terminal V8 cleavage site at glutamic acid (E) indicated in red.
-B) HPLC (UV) chromatogram of pure Atto655-HI treated with V8 protease.
-Four peaks were observed and showed in their respective mass spectrum C) to F).
-F) The observed mass in peak 4 showed the acylation of Atto655 at the B29 Lysine of HI.
+Supplementary Figure 3: Enzymatic cleavage study of pure Atto655-HI using Endoproteinase Glu-C (V8 protease) from Staphyloccus auereus V8. a, The C-terminal V8 cleavage site at glutamic acid (E) indicated in red. b, HPLC (UV) chromatogram of pure Atto655-HI treated with V8 protease.
+Four peaks were observed and showed in their respective mass spectrum c, to f,. f, The observed mass in peak 4 showed the acylation of Atto655 at the B29 Lysine of HI.